Which Knee Should you Propose on? | Everything You Need to Know

 - Religion: Kneeling when praying is very common among many religions, which is considered to be a position of submission to a deity.
 It might very much be the case that the tradition of getting on one knee comes from religion.

-- Surrender: Bending the knee in front of someone is the universal gesture of defeat & surrender.
+- The act of surrendering: Bending the knee in front of someone is the universal gesture of defeat & surrender.
 One could argue that in the same way that you might surrender to your enemy, you can also surrender yourself to a loved one due to the trust and love that you have for them.
 Of course, they do the same for you and therefore marriage is born

 Tips on What You Should & Shouldn’t Do When Proposing

 - Make sure you’re both on the same page when it comes to marriage

 - Make sure the engagement ring is acceptable for both of you

 - Choose the perfect place to pop the question (private & romantic)